-There is always the temptation on managers to count the performance of their employees based on the number of work done or how difficult it was performed.
-We all know that results matter more than the amount of work, that quality should be always above quantity, and that working smarter is preferred over working harder.
+There is always the temptation among managers to count the performance of their employees based on the number of work done or how lengthy and strenuous that tasks were.
+We all know that results matter more than the amount of work, that quality must always be above quantity, and that working smarter should be preferred over working harder.
 Yet, in practice, these concepts are so gullible to be ignored.

 When the results have been achieved and the output has been seen to be excellent, some managers tend to be critical of such if the work that was done was easy and simple.
 In a way, these managers do not encourage working smarter.
 The complex planning of the objective is more important to them rather than the witty and intelligent implementation of the plan.